New Hope for Kidz and Teens

 "You all have loved and helped me so much in my grief.
 You probably saved my life."

 "The workshop was excellent!
 The support was great.
 Hearing others with similar grief hardships was instrumental to my own “healing”.
-The suicide facilitators were wonderful.
+The facilitators were wonderful.
 They gave me hope."

 "I loved the group format in the grief workshop.
 Being with others who had a similar loss helped me so much.
 We actually talked about our feelings.
 I couldn’t wait to get there each week.
 I will recommend this to anyone who loses a loved one."